healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 *   Cleaning and Storing (30%) - **9.0**/undefined

-The Presto Non-Stick Electric Skillet 06852 doesn’t have ultra-convenient detachable and foldable handles like the 06857 model but it’s easy to use, clean, and store away.
-The biggest problem was how easily displaced it was due to a lack of anti-slip pads.
+The Presto Non-Stick Electric Skillet 06852 doesn’t have ultra-convenient detachable and foldable handles like the Presto 06857 but it’s just as easy to use, clean, and store away.
+The main usability issue was no anti-slip pads so the pan was prone to moving around.

 ### 5.0 - Ease of Use

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-ease-use-clu2c33lp000ltf8817lu0nlg.jpg" alt="The Presto Electric Skillet 06852 with its thermostat inserted." width="300px" height="200px">

-We found that the thermostat was a nice fit and the temperatures stayed precise (+2).
-Also, the skillet's exterior consistently maintained a safe temperature, eliminating the risk of accidental burning (+3).
+We found that the thermostat was a nice fit and the temperatures stabilized well (+2).
+Also, the skillet's exterior maintained a safe temperature, so there’s no risk of accidental burning (+3).

-However, the indicator light is below the surface of the thermostat so it can be slightly difficult to see under bright lighting.
-Additionally, with no anti-slip pads on the base, we had a few cases where we accidentally knocked into the skillet and it started sliding away.
+However, both Prestos were similar in that their indicator light is sunken and somewhat difficult to see under bright lighting.
+Also, this basic Presto has no anti-slip pads on the base and we had some incidences of the skillet moving around while cooking.

 ### 9.0 - Cleaning and Storing